Anogh297/node-taglib-sharp/docs/classes/AsfPaddingObject.md

 BaseObject.originalSize

-___
+---

 ### size

 • `get` **size**(): `number`

 Gets the number of bytes the current instance will take up on disk.
-Note: this does *not* include the header for the object.
+Note: this does _not_ include the header for the object.

 #### Returns